daattali/beautiful-jekyll/covid-policy.md

 ### **Will there be unmasked people outside of con space?**

 Yes.
 The Sheraton Milwaukee Brookfield has ended their masking policy.
-The FurSquared mask policy will apply within convention space.&nbsp;
+The FurSquared mask policy will apply within convention space.

 We encourage all attendees to wear masks outside of the convention area.